 It can be unilateral or bilateral.

 Shows the radiographic findings in more details.
-The naked facet sign (or reverse hamburger bun sign) sometimes can be seen on axial scan.
+The naked facet sign (a.k.a. reverse hamburger bun sign) sometimes can be seen on an axial scan.

 Can show ligamentous injuries apart from the dislocation.